candywater/markdown-benchmark/readme.md

 ### Intro

 though there was a benchmark exists, it is do not include markdown-it, and the version it tested was too old.
-I forked it, found it is hard to fix (after upgrade grunt etc, it has a bug), so I decided to open a new repo to benchmark them.
+I forked it, found it is hard to fix (after upgrade grunt etc, it would have a bug), so I decided to open a new repo to benchmark them.

 + older benchmard work